-“Cascade” by Maryanne O'Hara was chosen by Boston Globe readers as the book to read together this summer after the Globe launched an online book club in May.
+“Cascade” by Maryanne O'Hara was chosen by Boston Globe readers as the book to read together this summer after the Globe launched an online book club.

-• Readers will have the rest of the summer to read and discuss the chosen book; online discussions will take place during the summer on select Fridays.
-Stay tuned for when the second discussion will take place.
+• Readers will also have the rest of the summer to read and discuss the chosen book online; Twitter discussions will take place during the summer on select Fridays.
+Stay tuned for when the next discussion will take place.

 • Once readers have had the chance to read "Cascade," there will be a September event in Boston where readers will gather in person to discuss the book.
 Please check this page later for more details.